Skip to main content

 The folks at Fergus Orthodontics know, and we’re happy to impart that knowledge to our patients.
 We know how important it is to maintain great oral hygiene with braces, but we also know it can be a challenge to keep your teeth clean and fortified with braces.
 Mouthwash is a great way to provide extra protection against tooth decay and gum disease.

-Fergus Orthodontics Jonesboro Arkansas Teams Candids 44 - 5 Fresh, Fun Facts About Mouthwash and Why to Use It
+Fergus Orthodontics Jonesboro Arkansas Teams Candids 44 - 5 Fresh, Fun Facts About Mouthwash!

 Fact: There’s a Right Time to Use Mouthwash